The Effects Of Family Separation On Mental Health

 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

-The effects of adverse childhood events
+Mental health effects of adverse childhood events

-Research on the effects of family separation on mental health dates to studies done during World War II.
+Research on the effects of family separation on mental health dates back to studies done during World War II.
 Over the years, studies have looked at the impact of parental separation in various circumstances, including children in foster care, children in Romanian orphanages, and children of incarcerated parents.
-This research found that family separation can cause far-reaching negative mental health effects into adulthood.
+This research and analysis found that family separation can cause far-reaching negative mental health effects into adulthood.

 Functional impairment